JT-Higgins/Computer-Networks-Project/README.md

 ## How to play:
 1. **Install the required libraries** Run `pip install -r requirements.txt` in your terminal (pip version 21.3.1 should work on requirements.txt, if running pip 9.0.3 like was installed on my ssh machine, consider using requirements_v2.txt.
 Versions of the modules in requirements.txt and requirements_v2.txt are dependent on pip version)
-2. **Import npm modules:** npm install, npm install socket.io-client
+2. **Import npm modules:** npm install, npm install socket.io-client (do this inside of the kahoot-client directory)
 2. **Start the server:** python3 app-server.py <port>
 3. **Connect clients:** npm start <server_ip> <port>
 4. **Play the game:** The server has the questions.
 The clients will answer the questions from the server.